 I have presented this research as workshops at California State University at Northridge and the Pyramid Atlantic Arts Center.
 One added benefit is that i get to teach artists how to work in a team to get a project done, which is a skill I find is never touched on in art school.

 Altruistism as Your Medium: Interaction Design

-I have had immense success teaching the principles and techniques of interaction design (apps, environments, and web sites) using my ideas about altruism.
+I have had immense success teaching the principles and techniques of interaction design (apps, environments, and websites) using my ideas about altruism.
 We can have great conversations about the darker side of design wherein we create things that might reveal prejudices or presumptions.
-I can highlight circumspect research and fine technique and the students are so concerned about their cause they forget to fear learning something new.
+I can highlight circumspect research and fine technique and the students are so concerned about their cause they forget to fear to learn something new.

 I have used this vein of research to help me speak on and teach Interaction Design at City Tech, Parsons the New School, Fashion Institute of Technology, and New York University School of Professional Studies.

 Nascent designers are often so fascinated with the ability to play with the design programs that they are blind to the fundamental issues of negative space and composition.
 This can hamper their work for years if not dealt with in a convincing and welcoming way.
 I have been teaching Type 1 for many years and have developed an approach that helps a student grasp all of the main spatial opportunities of typography (composition, kerning, leading, tracking, and word-spacing) in one or two simple, hands-on printmaking lessons.

 I have presented this research as a presentation to the Southern Graphics Council Conference.